Defining the Tappan Chair

 Gunnar Berg (l) and Adam Nudd-Homeyer, sixth and seventh Tappan Chairmakers.
 Photo courtesy of Sean Hurley.

-The seventh and latest in this nearly two hundred year-old dynasty of stewards, Adam Nudd-Homeyer has taken ownership of the title “Tappan Chairmaker” for this current age.
+The seventh and latest in this now two century-old dynasty of stewards, Adam Nudd-Homeyer has taken ownership of the title “Tappan Chairmaker” for this current age.
 Immersing himself in a study of the story and build of these singular chairs, he has returned models into modern production, such as a great five-slat rocker, which had not been crafted in a century or more.
 Moreover, he has introduced a range of fine, local furniture woods from which to expand the selection of the line, and offer to the modern world what this brand has become, both in elegant style and historic story: a line of fine furniture.